RasaHQ/rasa/docs/nlu/about.rst

 ===============================================================

-Rasa NLU is an open-source natural language processing tool for intent classification, response selection and entity extraction in chatbots.
+Rasa NLU is an open-source natural language processing tool for intent classification, response retrieval and entity extraction in chatbots.
 For example, taking a sentence like

 .. code-block:: console